Palliative Care Helps You Live With Heart Failure

 By Andrew Esch, MD

-Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people living with serious illnesses, like CHF.
+Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people living with serious illnesses, like heart failure.
 This type of care is focused on relief from the symptoms and stress of a serious illness.
 The goal is to improve quality of life for both the patient and the family.
 Palliative care is provided by a specially trained team of doctors, nurses and other specialists, who work together with a patient’s other doctors to provide an extra layer of support.
 It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.

 How Palliative Care Can Help

-CHF is an unpredictable condition.
+Heart failure is an unpredictable condition.
 One day you may feel fine, while the next day you may be very short of breath.
 Your palliative care team can help you understand what to expect and how to cope from day to day.
 They can show you how to sit, stand, and lie down to improve your breathing.
 They can teach you ways to reduce anxiety or panic when you feel short of breath, such as doing breathing exercises or using a fan to cool your face.

 Palliative Care Teams Help You and Your Family

-Palliative care is also there to guide you and your loved ones through the distress caused by CHF.
+Palliative care is also there to guide you and your loved ones through the distress caused by heart failure.
 The team will help you navigate the health care system.
 They will keep you, your family, and all of your other doctors up to date and on the same page.
 One of the most important things they can do is help you fully discuss your health with your family and others who help care for you.

 One Patient’s Story